Exact simulation of Gaussian Boson Sampling in polynomial space and exponential time: Benchmarking

 \subsection{Approximate algorithm for non-negative matrices}

-We benchmark the approximate sampling algorithm when the kernels are adjacency matrices of random Erd\H{o}s-Renyi graphs.
-We construct a random graph of 100 vertices, where an edge is added with probability $1/2$.
+We benchmark the approximate sampling algorithm when the kernels is the adjacency matrix of a random Erd\H{o}s-Renyi graph with 100 vertices, where an edge is added with probability $1/2$.
 When encoded in a GBS device, this corresponds to $m=100$ modes.
 In estimating the hafnians using Eq.~\eqref{Eq: Haf_approx}, $M=1000$ samples were used.
-The results are shown in Fig.~\ref{Fig:times_approx}, where we plot the average running times for generating samples of different photon number.
-The figure also shows a quadratic fit of the form $T(N) = aN^2 +b N + c$, with $a=0.134$, $b=-0.332$, and $c=5.210$, which can be used to estimate the resources required to generate samples with more photons.
-The reason that the fit is quadratic and not cubic, as would be suggested by the complexity analysis in section~\ref{Sec: complexity}, is that numerical algorithms for estimating determinants in fact scale quadratically for small matrix sizes. \\
+The mean photon number was set to 20.
+Upper and lower bounds on the runtimes are shown in Fig.~\ref{Fig:timing_approx}.
 As expected, the runtimes are considerably shorter for the approximate algorithm, which can for example produce samples with 50 photons in a few minutes.
 However, this comes at a price: the errors in the approximation are significant.

 To monitor the error in the hafnian estimation, we compute the sum of the conditional photon number probabilities when sampling the last mode, i.e., we calculate $\eta=\sum_{i=0}^{n_{\text{max}}} p(s_m=i|s_1,\ldots,s_{m-1})$.
 For $n_{\text{max}}$ sufficiently large, if all probabilities are calculated correctly, it must hold that $\eta=1$.
 Therefore the error $\varepsilon=|1-\eta|$ can be used as a simple method to estimate the reliability of the sampling procedure.
 We observe an average error of $\varepsilon=63\%$ across all samples, with a maximum error of $\varepsilon=228\%$.
 This can be interpreted as evidence that the algorithm is sampling from a distribution that is far from the target GBS distribution.
-From standard results in Monte Carlo estimation, the error in the hafnian approximation formula of Eq.~\eqref{Eq: Haf_approx} scales as $1/\sqrt{M}$, meaning that to reduce the error for example to $\varepsilon=5\%$, running times that are hundreds of times larger than reported in Fig.~\ref{Fig:times_approx} are to be expected.
-This in turn implies that hours would be needed to produce samples with 50 or more photons on a desktop computer.
+From standard results in Monte Carlo estimation, the error in the hafnian approximation formula of Eq.~\eqref{Eq: Haf_approx} scales as $1/\sqrt{M}$, meaning that it becomes expensive to decrease the error further.